-The RFP process allows the buying organization to compare and contrast the businesses that are interested in carrying out the work and to assess them according to their capabilities and value for money.
+The RFP process allows governments to compare and contrast the businesses that would like to carry out the work.
+It allows them to assess business according to their capabilities and value for money.
 For businesses that survive and thrive on winning bids, a strong RFP process is crucial.

-The RFP document outlines in detail the scope of work, the budget available, the skills or team needed, compliance criteria, and any special requirements.
-Businesses that are interested in winning the contract and carrying out the work put together a detailed response outlining their capabilities.
+The RFP outlines the scope of work, the budget available, the skills needed, compliance criteria, and any special requirements.
+Businesses interested in winning the contract and carrying out the work put together a detailed response outlining their capabilities.

 Government contracting is a highly profitable space, accounting for $682 billion of the US federal budget in 2020

-As government RFPs are paid for by taxpayers through public funding, RFP responses for them also provide an extra layer of transparency.
+Taxpayers pay for government RFPs through public funding.
+Therefore, RFP responses provide an extra layer of transparency.
 This can also mean extra compliance obligations and bureaucracy.